balub/pgroonga.github.io/tutorial/index.md

 --  [["_id","UInt32"],["content","LongText"],["ctid","UInt64"]]
 --  [1,"PostgreSQL is a relational database management system.",1]
---  [2,"Groonga is a fast full text search engine that supports all languages.",2] --  [3,"PGroonga is a PostgreSQL extension that uses Groonga as index.",3] --  [4,"There is groonga command.",4]
+--  [2,"Groonga is a fast full text search engine that supports all languages.",2] --  [3,"PGroonga is a PostgreSQL extension that uses Groonga as an index.",3] --  [4,"There is a groonga command.",4]
 -- (6 rows)
 ```